shtaif/react-async-iterators/README.md

   An _optional_ object with properties:

   - `initialValues`:
     An _optional_ array of initial values.
-The values here will be the starting points for all the async iterables from `values` (correspondingly by matching array positions) while they are rendered by the `children` render function __for the first time__ and for each while it is __pending its first yield__.
+The values here will be the starting points for all the async iterables from `values` (by corresponding array positions) while they are rendered by the `children` render function __for the first time__ and for each while it is __pending its first yield__.
 Async iterables from `values` that have no initial value corresponding to them will assume `undefined` as initial value.

+  - `defaultInitialValue`:
+    An _optional_ default starting value for every new async iterable in `values` if there is no corresponding one for it in `opts.initialValues`, defaults to `undefined`.

 ### Returns